monzo/docs/source/includes/_authentication.md

 }
 ```

-Once an Authorization Code is received this can be exchanged by your application for an
-access token.
-An access token is tied to both your application (the client) and an individual
-Mondo user and is valid for several hours.
+Once an authorization code is received this can be exchanged by your application for an access token.
+An access token is tied to both your application (the client) and an individual Mondo user and is valid for several hours.

 <aside class="notice">
 Your client may only have <em>one</em> active access token at a time, per user.
 Acquiring a new access token will invalidate any other token you own for that user.